Trademark Classifications: Everything You Need to Know

 Trademark classifications are used by the USPTO and divides goods and services into different classes.4 min read

-Trademark classification are used by the USPTO and divides goods and services into different classes.
+Trademark classifications are used by the USPTO to divide goods and services into different classes.

 The Different Trademark Classifications